-Once students have logged in, they will see the You Are Almost Ready to Begin Your Test page.
+Once students have logged in and verified their test settings, they will see the You Are Almost Ready to Begin Your Test page.
 This page provides an opportunity for students to review the Help Guide and/or their Test Settings.
 We suggest using the Training Test as an opportunity to walk through the entire Help Guide with students to ensure that all students fully understand the test rules and tools before they take the summative test.